Online M.A. in Arts Management and Executive Leadership

 For more information, please contact:

-Todd Dellinger devised and built the uniquely integrated, theoretical & practical learning Arts Administration program and directs the Arts Administration Center at Rider, drawing from more than twenty years' experience in the field after earning his Masters in Arts Administration from the American University in Washington, D.C.
-Prior to Rider, Mr.
+Todd Dellinger devised and built the uniquely integrated, theoretical & practical learning Arts & Entertainment Industries Management program and directs the Arts Administration Center at Rider, drawing from more than twenty years' experience in the field after earning his Masters in Arts Administration from the American University in Washington, D.C.